trufflesuite/truffle/packages/db/README.md

 ## Configuration to enable Truffle DB

-Add the following to your `truffle-config.js` file in order to enable Truffle DB (enabling Truffle DB does not affect Artifacts, but will produce a new `.db` directory when you compile or migrate your project)
+Add the following to your `truffle-config.js` file in order to enable Truffle DB

 ```
 db: {
   enabled: true
 }
 ```
+Note: Enabling Truffle DB does not affect artifacts, but will produce a new `.db` directory when you compile or migrate your project.

 It will soon be possible to load and access Truffle DB data via `truffle compile` and `truffle migrate`.
 Stay tuned!